 The guarantee in the Constitution is also that the jury is “of your peers.”
 Various Supreme Court cases have taken this to mean that the jury must be made up of normal people who are somewhat like you.
 That means that the government and the prosecutors are not allowed to use any trickery in how they select juries that would create an unfair representation of your sex and race in the jury pool, and that you are allowed to remove jurors from the jury if they might have prejudices against you.

 The Fifth Amendment, the one that protects your right to remain silent, also protects you from what is called “double jeopardy.”
 This means that you cannot be tried for the same crime twice.
 If you have been convicted of a crime, they cannot try you again for the same crime and punish you a second time.
 It also means that if the case against you ended, and you were found not guilty, that the government cannot try again to convict you.

 In fact, any time a case ends in what is called an “acquittal,” the government is done with their case and cannot try again to convict.
 While charges might be dropped before a trial starts, this is not an acquittal.
 Sometimes a trial ends with a jury who cannot make a decision, or the trial is ended by some error in how it was conducted.
 These “mistrials” are also not acquittals and do not prevent the government from trying again.
 An acquittal only occurs when a jury reaches a verdict of “not guilty,” or a judge decides that there is not enough evidence to convict.

 If you are facing criminal charges against you, exercise your right to an attorney.
 If you are in New Jersey, contact the Law Offices of John Zarych.
-Our South Jersey criminal defense attorneys practice throughout the state of New Jersey to make sure that our clients have not only the Constitution on their side but also an experienced lawyer.
+Our New Jersey criminal defense attorneys practice throughout the state of New Jersey to make sure that our clients have not only the Constitution on their side but also an experienced lawyer.
 Call (609) 616-4956 today for a free, no-obligation consultation with our experienced criminal defense attorneys.